nickstarform/Star-Bot/README.md

 ---

 ## Hosting Star-Bot for yourself
-More descriptive details are at the [repository wiki](https://github.com/nickalaskreynolds/Star-Bot/wiki) `you need java 8 to run this bot`
+`you need java 8 to run this bot`

 * If you want to host your own instance of the bot, feel free to take a look at the Releases tab and download the package.
 Fill out the configuration in the `resources/Bot.properties` file, then run `java -jar Star-Bot-x.x.x.jar` where `x.x.x` is the current version.